jarviscanada/jarvis_data_eng_david/springboot/README.md

 ### DAO layer
 Consists of:<br />
 1) AccountDao<br />
+Can find/delete/update/create Accounts either by Trader ID or Account ID.
+Information updated to Accounts table in database.<br />
 2) JdbcCrudDao<br />
+Abstract class that performs generic find/delete/update transactions for other DAO classes.<br />
 3) MarketDataDao<br />
+Is responsible for getting stocks from IEX via REST API.<br />
 4) PositionDao<br />
+Summary of quantities of securities owned according to Account ID.
+Reads from Position view in database.<br />
 5) QuoteDao<br />
+Can find/delete/update/create stocks available in local stock exchange.
+Data is updated via Quotes table in database.<br />
 6) SecurityOrderDao<br />
+Can find/delete/update/create security orders made according to Account ID.
+Data updated via SecurityOrder table in database.<br />
 7) TraderDao<br />
+Can find/delete/update/create Traders according to Trader ID.
+Data updated via Trader table in database.<br />

 Communicates directly with Postgres database with DataSource Object (Using JDBC to connect).
 MarketDataDao communicates via REST API to IEX Cloud; other DAO's are used to perform CRUD operations on Postgres database.